Jashepp/customElements-mixinPropertiesAttributes/README.md

 customElements.define('example-toggle',mixinPropertiesAttributes(exampleToggle));
 ```

-However, by using this method, to pass in a [mixin's configuration](#mixin-configuration), provide it as the 3rd argument to `mixinPropertiesAttributes`.
+However, to pass in a [mixin's configuration](#mixin-configuration) with this method, provide it as the 3rd argument to `mixinPropertiesAttributes`.

 ### More Examples